kshedden/workshops/dair3/design/design.md

 ### Natural experiments

 - [Natural experiments](https://en.wikipedia.org/wiki/Natural_experiment) are
-  observational studies that exploit natural circumstances that resemble the conditions of an experiment.
+  observational studies that exploit incidental circumstances that resemble the conditions of an experiment (i.e. that resemble random assignment).
 They are sometimes referred to as _quasi-experimental_ studies.

 - Many natural experiments arise due to the staggered timing of events leading to different units being exposed at different times.
 Numerous studies examining the impact of media exposure (television, internet, etc.) have been conducted that attempt to exploit the staggered construction of networks.
-For example, when cable television was being introduced to the US during the 1980s, some counties reeived access to cable TV before others.
-One may argue that this is a natural experiment since the factors that led to earlier introduction of cable services may be primarily driven by logistical factors and that the people who gained access to cable TV in, say, 1984 may not be systematically different from those who gained access to cable TV in 1985.
+For example, when cable television was being introduced to the US during the 1980s, some counties gained access to cable TV before others.
+One may argue that this is a natural experiment since the factors that led to earlier introduction of cable services may be primarily driven by logistical factors so that the people who gained access to cable TV in, say, 1984 may not be systematically different from those who gained access to cable TV in 1985.
   However this can be contested since geographic factors and the degree of urbanicity may influence choices about network investments and there certainly